-Indeed, our suggested Anna Karenina Principle underlines the importance of heterogeneity.
-This may to some degree reconcile the different positions in the debate on development policy.
-Our model suggests that there may always be some advantageous development policy.
-But identifying that policy requires a great deal of knowledge about circumstances and institutions.
-One could thus be an aid pessimist or an aid optimist, depending on the form of aid and the ability of aid agencies to understand its impact in specific contexts.
+Our Anna Karenina Principle underlines the importance of heterogeneity.
+This heterogeneity may, to some degree, reconcile the different positions in the debate on development policy which we discussed in the introduction.
+Our model suggests, along with aid optimists, that there is the possibility of advantageous development assistance.
+But identifying the form that this will take requires a great deal of knowledge about country circumstances and institutions.
+One could thus be an aid pessimist or an aid optimist, depending on the form of aid and an assessment of the ability of aid agencies to understand its impact in specific contexts.